ktbaek/Excess-deaths-Denmark/README.md

 these deviations exceed a prediction interval, they are considered excess deaths.
 The prediction interval is determined by the pre-pandemic variability around the baseline.
-The width of the interval is chosen to be close to the range of pre-pandemic variability, so that death rates within this range are not considered excess.
-This means that the majority of the deviations around the baseline during the reference period are considered “normal”.
+The width of the interval is chosen to be close to the range of pre-pandemic variability, meaning that the majority of the deviations around the baseline during the reference period are considered “normal”.